 How to Treat Post-Partum Preeclampsia

 Our maternal fetal medicine specialists diagnose post-partum preeclampsia through blood pressure, blood tests, and urine tests.
-Treatments include magnesium and medications that lower blood pressure.
+Treatments include magnesium sulfate to help prevent seizures in women with severe signs and symptoms, and medications that lower blood pressure.
+It is generally considered safe to breastfeed while taking these medications.
+However, if you have any questions be sure to ask your provider.

 By being open and honest with your prenatal care team, you can help ensure that your doctors are aware of and can accurately diagnose any conditions that could cause harm to you or your baby during or after pregnancy.